NoahY/q2a-share/README.rst

 - currently supports four services: Facebook, Google+, Twitter and LinkedIn
 - toggle each button individually via admin interface
 - set button order using weight
-- buttons are displayed *after* a question's response buttons.
-See below to change this.
+- buttons are displayed *after* a question's response buttons - see below to change this
+- option to include suggestion text when there is no answer

 ------------
 Installation